 Examination of the parameter estimates from the bifactor-ESEM solution, reported in Table 2, support this suggestion.
-When interpreting bifactor results it is important to keep in mind that, because these models rely on two factors to explain the item-level covariance associated with each item, factor loadings on G-factors and S-Factors are typically lower than their first-order counterparts (e.g., Morin, Arens, & Marsh, 2016)1.
+When interpreting bifactor results it is important to keep in mind that, because these models rely on two factors to explain the item-level covariance associated with each item, factor loadings on G-factors and S-Factors are typically lower than their first-order counterparts $(e.g., Morin et al., 2016)^1$ .
 As such, the critical question is whether the G-factor really taps into a meaningful amount of covariance shared among all items, and whether there remains sufficient covariance at the subscale level unexplained by the G-factor to result in the estimation of at least some meaningful S-factors.
-In the present study, apart from one item (Autonomy 1 "In this PE class I can decide which activities I want to practice" which only has a low level of correspondence to students global levels of need satisfaction ($\lambda = .243$ to .368, M = .304), the results reveal a strong G-factor, welldefined by all of the remaining items ($\lambda = .454$ to .850, M = .666).
-This global need satisfaction factor appears to be well-aligned with Sánchez-Oliva et al.'s (2017) results supporting its interpretation as a well-defined and reliable ($\omega = .919$ to .946) estimate of students' global levels of need satisfaction.
-In addition, and as expected from the ESEM model results the items Autonomy-3 and Competence-3 appear to provide a much clearer reflection of the G-factor ($\lambda = .589$ to .781, M = .695) than of their a priori S-factors ($\lambda = .046$ to .206, M = .116).
-Apart from these items, over and above students' global levels of need satisfaction, the S-factors referring to their feelings of autonomy (λ =.468 to .625, M = .553, $\omega = .669$ to .726) and competence ($\lambda = .385$ to .688, M = .546, $\omega = .675$ to .737) also retain a meaningful amount of specificity.
-In contrast, the relatedness S-factors only retain a limited amount of specificity ($\lambda = .007$ to .321, M = .165, $\omega = .209$ to .265) once students' global levels of need satisfaction are taken into account.
+In the present study, apart from one item (Autonomy 1 "In this PE class I can decide which activities I want to practice" which only has a low level of correspondence to students global levels of need satisfaction ( $\lambda = .243$ to .368, M = .304), the results reveal a strong G-factor, well-defined by all of the remaining items ( $\lambda =$ .454 to .850, M = .666).
+This global need satisfaction factor appears to be well-aligned with Sánchez-Oliva et al.'s (2017) results supporting its interpretation as a well-defined and reliable ( $\omega = .919$ to .946) estimate of students' global levels of need satisfaction.
+In addition, and as expected from the ESEM model results the items Autonomy-3 and Competence-3 appear to provide a much clearer reflection of the G-factor ( $\lambda = .589$ to .781, M =.695) than of their a priori S-factors ( $\lambda = .046$ to .206, M = .116).
+Apart from these items, over and above students' global levels of need satisfaction, the S-factors referring to their feelings of autonomy ( $\lambda$ = .468 to .625, M = .553, $\omega$ = .669 to .726) and competence ( $\lambda = .385$ to .688, M = .546, $\omega = .675$ to .737) also retain a meaningful amount of specificity.
+In contrast, the relatedness S-factors only retain a limited amount of specificity ( $\lambda = .007$ to .321, M = .165, $\omega = .209$ to .265) once students' global levels of need satisfaction are taken into account.
 This suggests that relatedness ratings may play a critical role in defining global need satisfaction in this population.
 Despite the fact that this weak reliability and factor loadings argue against the use of any manifest scale scores (e.g., taking the average of items on this factors) based on this S-factors, it remains important to keep in mind that latent scores on the relatedness S-factors can still be considered to be perfectly reliable in this study as they are estimated based on latent variable models incorporating a control for measurement errors (Bollen, 1989).

-Altogether our results supported H_1 that a bifactor-ESEM would provide the most optimal representation of students' ratings of need satisfaction.
+Altogether our results supported $H_1$ that a bifactor-ESEM would provide the most optimal representation of students' ratings of need satisfaction.
 This representation was retained for longitudinal tests of measurement invariance, as well as for the next stages.
-The goodness-of-fit results from the tests
+The goodness-of-fit results from the tests of measurement invariance are reported in the top section of Table 3 and supported the weak and strong measurement invariance of students' ratings of need satisfaction across time ( $\Delta CFI/TLI \leq .010$ and $\Delta RMSEA \leq .015$ ).
+However, the $\Delta CFI$ and $\Delta TLI$ both exceeded .010 for the test of strict measurement invariance, suggesting that the unreliability of some items ratings fluctuate across time.
+Although strict measurement invariance is not a prerequisite to comparisons of latent